Frederikssund: History

 There is evidence of communities dating right back to the Stone Age with a number of burial sites in the area.
 It seems probable that there was a small settlement at the present location of Frederikssund in the Middle Ages but the development of the town probably began in the 12th century with the construction of a church at what was then known as Ude Sundby or Sundby Færge (Sundby Ferry).
 Located at a narrow point on Roskilde Fjord, Sundby Færge became the harbour for the nearby market town of Slangerup.

 In 1809–10, the status of market town was transferred from Slangerup to Frederikssund, named after King Frederik III.
 In 1868, a pontoon bridge linking Frederikssund to Hornsherred was opened.
 This was replaced by today's Kronprins Frederik Bridge in 1935.

 Frederikssund's rapid expansion from a small town at the end of the 19th century is due in large part to the railway connection with Ballerup in 1879 which was upgraded to a frequent suburban service to Copenhagen in 1989.

-Frederikssund was also attacked under World War II, da Kalvø (calf Island) was attacked by the germans in 1940.
+Frederikssund was also attacked under World War II, as Kalvø was attacked by the germans in 1940.